A classic tale: Friendship led Paul White to owning a 1949 Jeepster

 The cars were adorned with collector's plates, which technically permitted them being driven only to and from shows or other collector events, not as regular transportation to work.

+One story has it that the judge's propensity pushing the limits of the law in this fashion was brought up to local law enforcement who, White said with a laugh, responded by telling the informant, "I'm not going to pull over the judge!"

-About two years ago, as Weyrens’ health began to fail, he “sent this really nice letter” that White saw as encouragement to purchase the 1949 Jeepster.
+True story or not, it was well known that Weyrens enjoyed motoring around and tinkering with old cars.
+And about two years ago, as his health began to fail, Weyrens "sent this really nice letter," that White saw as encouragement to purchase the 1949 Jeepster that Weyrens had purchased in 2010.

 The two eventually struck a deal, with the caveat that Weyrens would continue to store the vehicle while White arranged for storage accommodations in Litchfield.
 A year later, about a week before White was to pick up the car, Weyrens fell ill and died.